pulp/pulp_installer/roles/pulp_common/README.md

   appended to in order to install "pulpcore" and the plugins.
 Defaults to "python3-".
 * `pulp_pkg_pulpcore_name`: The entire name of the Linux distro (RPM) package for pulpcore.
   Defaults to: "python3-pulpcore"
-* `pulp_pkg_repo`: yum/dnf package repo to add to the system before installing Pulp Consists simply of the URL to the repo.
-Defaults to nothing.
+* `pulp_pkg_repo`: yum/dnf package repo to add to the system to install Pulp from.
+  Consists simply of the URL to the repo.
 Does not support any other repo type yet.
+  Defaults to either the corresponding  minor branch (3.y) repo from `yum.theforeman.org`, or an older minor branch.
+See the **limitations** above.
 * `pulp_pkg_repo_gpgcheck`: Whether the package signatures should be checked or not.
 Defaults to `True`.
 * `pulp_pkg_undeclared_deps`: Additional Linux distro (RPM) packages to install before installing pulpcore.
   See `defaults/main.yml` for default values.